 Aside from Google, the biggest problem with App Gallery adoption is the lack of core apps from the other big tech firms that are so popular in the UK and Europe - Twitter, Facebook's main app, Instagram, WhatsApp and Messenger.
 Netflix, Disney+ and Prime Video.

-Coincidentally, Huawei is suggesting to users that they can transfer apps over to the P40 series from their old device using Phone Clone, but that will mean they won't be able to get updates for those apps in the future and any Google integrations - such as with Google Drive - won't work.
+Coincidentally, Huawei is suggesting to users that they can transfer apps over to the latest phones from their old device using Phone Clone, but that will mean they won't be able to get automatic updates for those apps in the future and any Google integrations - such as with Google Drive - won't work.

 Comparing the top Play Store apps with Huawei App Gallery

-To perform a comparison, let's compare the top apps in the UK Google Play app store with what's available in the UK version of App Gallery.
+To perform a comparison, let's compare some of the top apps in the UK Google Play Store with what's available in the UK version of App Gallery.

 We have ignored the Google apps that were in the list - Google Play Games, Hangouts Meet, Google Docs and Google Classroom as these obviously aren't available on App Gallery and provide an unfair comparison in our book.